Chart Color Schemes

 Wahroonga (East) - Warrawee has seen below average employment performance when compared to national benchmarks

-Wahroonga (East) - Warrawee has a highly educated workforce with the technology sector prominent.
-Its unemployment rate is 4.1%, as of June 2025.
+Wahroonga (East) - Warrawee has a highly educated workforce with the technology sector being particularly prominent.
+The unemployment rate in June 2025 was 4.1%.

-There are 9,389 residents in work, with an unemployment rate of 0.1% below Greater Sydney's rate of 4.2%.
-Workforce participation is similar to Greater Sydney's 60.0%.
-Leading employment industries among residents include professional & technical, health care & social assistance, and finance & insurance.
-The area specializes in professional & technical jobs, with an employment share of 1.6 times the regional level.
+There were 9,389 residents employed at this time, with an unemployment rate of 0.1% lower than Greater Sydney's rate of 4.2%.
+Workforce participation was similar to Greater Sydney's 60.0%.
+Leading employment industries among residents included professional & technical, health care & social assistance, and finance & insurance.
+The area had a particular specialization in professional & technical services with an employment share of 1.6 times the regional level.

 Frequently Asked Questions - Employment